 Whilst the gorillas are not yet completely habituated (the gorillas are used to trackers and rangers, but not to strangers or tourists) the Gorilla Habituation Experience will help to ensure that they will eventually become fully comfortable in the company of humans.

 Gorilla habituation experience permit costs USD 1,500 per person in Uganda.
 UWA currently issues only Eight habituation permits per day, a number that makes the experience a scarce commodity.
-So book with your operator in advance to avoid inconveniences.
+So book your gorilla permit with your operator in advance to avoid inconveniences.

 There are two gorilla families currently under the habituation process (Bukingyi & Bushaho) in the Rushaga sector of Bwindi Impenetrable National Park.
 The third gorilla group in Nkuringo, also currently under the habituation process, is not officially available for the experience.